newjersey/navigator.business.nj.gov/content/src/fundings/return-and-earn.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Return and Earn program is a grant for employers who hire unemployed workers, train them, and provide those workers with a new skill required for the job.
----
+summaryDescriptionMd: >-
   The Return and Earn program is a grant for employers who hire unemployed workers, train them, and provide those workers with a new skill required for the job.
 ---

-### Eligibility
+## Eligibility

 - Employers with 100 or fewer employees registered with the State of NJ and who will provide substantive on-the-job training at their location or utilize approved virtual training that results in skill badges or industry-recognized credentials